Battle of Soissons (1918): Background

 The fourth offensive, Gneisenau, was an attempt by the Germans to straighten the line from Noyon to Montdidier between the two large salients created by the first three offensives.
 This would free men and materiel enabling a final thrust to end the war.
-A second objective of the offensive was to gain control of the Compiegne-Reims rail line to ease logistical problems in supplying their armies in the Marne salient.
+A second objective of the offensive was to gain control of the Compiègne–Reims rail line to ease logistical problems in supplying their armies in the Marne salient.
 While the Germans in the center of the attack were able to cross the Matz River (about 7 mi from their starting point), the attack failed to achieve either of the two main objectives.

-The fifth and final spring offensive, Marneschutz-Reims, was two-pronged, aimed at capturing Reims and its rail center, giving the Germans complete control of the Reims-Soissons rail line.
+The fifth and final spring offensive, Marneschutz-Reims, was two-pronged, aimed at capturing Reims and its rail center, giving the Germans complete control of the Reims–Soissons rail line.
 This would ease a logistics crisis the Germans were facing in the Marne salient.
 While the Germans crossed the Marne west of Reims, the attack east of Reims was completely stopped by the evening of the first day.
 Faced with complete failure, the Germans called off the attack by the evening of the second day.

 By the end of the Spring Offensive the German Army had occupied two vast salients on the Western Front.
 One salient was in the British sector between Arras on the Scarpe River and La Fère on the Oise River.
 The second was in the French sector from just west of Reims in the east to Noyon in the west and south to Château-Thierry.